Albirizzu/oDCM_team8/README.md

 **What data does each instance consist of?**

-Review: number from 1 to 10.
+Review: ranking from 1 to 10.
+Revenue: Number of dollars.
+Film title: Character